-By Olivia Lewis.
-Last updated 12th February 2021.
 Have you suffered some sort of accident at a swimming pool that has led to you suffering injuries?
-If so, and the accident was not your fault, you may be able to claim compensation for your swimming pool injury.
+If so, and the accident was caused by a negligent party that owed you a duty of care, then you may be able to claim compensation for your swimming pool injury.
 Whether you:

 - Suffered lacerations from broken tiles that hadn’t been fixed